Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Experiments

-\paragraph{Instance-level analysis.} We evaluate the influence of topological regularization on the instance-level explanation of the anomaly-aware MIL approach.
-Figure \ref{fig:interpretation} shows anomaly scores achieved with and without topological regularization.
-Without topological regularization, we observe a notable inconsistency: the anomaly detector assigns different anomaly scores to visually similar instances.
-This inconsistency is mitigated when topological regularization is applied.
-This is an important aspect of our analysis, revealing a challenge in the model's ability to evaluate similar data points uniformly and demonstrating the effectiveness of topological regularization in enhancing the model's explainability.
-Further illustrating this point, we visualize the distance matrix of instances within a bag in the input space and compare them with their corresponding matrices in the latent space in scenarios with and without topological regularization in Figure \ref{fig:dists_umaps}.
-This figure shows that MIL with topological regularization better preserves the distances between bag instances in the latent space projection compared to anomaly-aware MIL without regularization.
-The figure indicates that, without topological regularization, only a few instances are projected far from the majority, elucidating the observed inconsistency in anomaly scores for deformed shapes.
+\paragraph{Instance-level analysis.} Figure~\ref{fig:interpretation} shows anomaly scores with and without topological guidance.
+Without topological guidance, the anomaly detector assigns inconsistent scores to visually similar instances, indicating instability in instance representation learning rather than instance-level diagnostic reliability.
+This inconsistency is mitigated by topological guidance, highlighting a challenge in uniformly evaluating similar data points and demonstrating its effectiveness in improving representation consistency and interpretability.
+Further illustrating this point, we visualize the distance matrix of instances within a bag in the input space and compare them with their corresponding matrices in the latent space, both with and without topological guidance.
+Figure~\ref{fig:dists_umaps} shows that MIL with topological guidance better preserves the relative distances between bag instances in the latent space projection.
+In contrast, MIL without topological guidance selects a limited number of instances and pushes them far away from the majority in the latent space.
+This behavior suggests that, without topological guidance, only a few instances dominate the bag representation, explaining the observed instability in instance-level scores.

-In addressing potential inquiries regarding our choice of topological regularization over a distance-preservation-based loss, it's noteworthy to emphasize the distinct advantages of our approach.
-Topological regularization loss is particularly robust against noise and highly effective in high-dimensional spaces.
-It exhibits scale invariance, a critical feature that enables the preservation of the distance pattern of instances within a bag.
-This level of distance pattern preservation might not be as effectively achieved with a regularization loss focused solely on distance preservation.
-This aspect underscores the strategic advantage of our chosen method, confirming the efficacy of topological regularization in maintaining the integrity of instance relationships in the latent space, thereby enhancing both the model's performance and its explainability.
+In addressing potential inquiries about our choice of topological guidance over a distance-preservation-based loss, it is worth noting the distinct advantages of our approach.
+Topological loss is particularly robust to noise and effective in high-dimensional spaces, and it exhibits scale invariance, enabling preservation of relative distance patterns among instances within a bag.
+These properties allow the model to maintain meaningful instance relationships in the latent space, thereby supporting more stable bag-level predictions and qualitative interpretability, rather than instance-level diagnostic conclusions.